Losartan: Adverse effects

 The most common adverse effects for losartan in adults are upper respiratory infections, dizziness, and back pain.
 People with type 2 diabetes and kidney disease may experience diarrhea, fatigue, low blood pressure, low blood glucose, elevated potassium, chest pain, or allergic reaction.
 Losartan should not be taken by people who are diabetic and taking aliskiren.
 Anemia may occur, due to inhibition of the renin–angiotensin system.
 As with other angiotensin receptor blockers, losartan may injure the liver, although this effect appears to be rare.
 Electrolyte imbalances may occur in people with kidney problems who take losartan.
 Adverse outcomes do not differ by sex, age, or race.

 Pregnancy

-In October 2014, the U.S. Food and Drug Administration (FDA) issued a black box warning that losartan can cause fetal toxicity and should be discontinued as soon as pregnancy is detected.
+In October 2014, the US Food and Drug Administration (FDA) issued a black box warning that losartan can cause fetal toxicity and should be discontinued as soon as pregnancy is detected.
 Using losartan while pregnant could result in fetal injury or death.